- Politics and Social Issues»

 I knew that my great-great grandfather survived the notorious Andersonville Civil War prison, but I didn't have many details on that time in his life.
 In particular, I was curious about his leaving the prison.

 The prisoner exchanges had broken down with the North and South unable to agree on the exchange of captured black soldiers.
+As more captured Union soldiers poured into the prison, with none leaving, the conditions became increasingly horrible.
 Over 12,000 of Andersonville's prisoners of war were buried in the cemetery near the prison.

 My grandfather survived and was paroled from Andersonville in December 1864.
 How did this happen?
-Apparently his release was just in time as he was suffering from the many illnesses that killed other prisoners.
-He weighed a mere 73 pounds at time of release, so was just skin and bones after six months in Andersonville.
+Apparently, his release was just in time as he was suffering from the many illnesses that killed other prisoners.
+He weighed a mere 73 pounds at the time of release, so was just skin and bones after being six months in Andersonville.

 Read on to see what I discovered about his release.